retrohacker/documentation/06-keys.md

 File keys are used to encrypt files before uploading, and to decrypt files after downloading.
-This protects the contents of the file from the people storing it, from anyone listening in, and from Storj.
+This protects the contents of the file from the people storing it, from anyone listening in, and from Storj itself (we can't even access your files unless you give us your key!).
 Encryption, decryption, and generation are all handled by the `Storj` object.

 Each file uses a different key.
 This means that to use a file after you download it, you need its key.
 For convenience and portability file keys are generated deterministically.
-This is done using a strong mnemonic passphrase.
+This is done using a strong encryption key, which is really just a 12-24 word plain-text mnemonic passphrase.
 The passphrase is combined with the file ID to make the file key.
-This means that instead of having to move all file keys to new devices, we can just move the mnemonic.
+This means that instead of having to move all file keys to new devices, we can just move the encryption key.

 #### Passphrases

-Passprases can be generated via `storj.generateMnemonic()`.
+Passprases can be generated via `storj.generateEncryptionKey()`.
 We recommend doing this only once. **Make sure to keep the passphrase in a safe place!**
 Anyone with the passphrase can make your file keys, and if you lose the passphrase, you may lose access to your files!
 The passphrase is a 12-word long